Verb Tenses – Definitions & Examples in Academic Writing

 Verb-tenses-Definition

 Although there are many verb tenses you can use in the English language, only three tenses are used in academic writing 98% of the time.
-The most commonly used are the present simple tense, the simple past tense, and the present perfect tense.
+The most commonly used ones are the present simple, past simple, and present perfect tenses.
 In this guide, you will learn about the three key tenses in detail and how to use them appropriately in accordance with academia.
-Moreover, examples will be included in order to provide a better understanding of shaping sentences correctly.
+Additionally, examples will be included in order to provide a more profound understanding of shaping sentences correctly.

 Definition: Verb tenses